- Home

 H-1B Fee Enforcement Begins

 On September 19, 2025, the U.S. Department of Labor announced Project Firewall, a landmark enforcement campaign aimed at curbing abuse within the H-1B visa program.
-The initiative empowers the Secretary of Labor to personally certify investigations into employers suspected of violating H-1B rules, marking a historic shift in oversight authority.
+The initiative empowers the Secretary of Labor to personally certify investigations into employers suspected of violating H-1B rules.
+This change marks a historic shift in oversight authority.
 Enforcement will focus on companies with reasonable cause for noncompliance and penalties may include back wages, civil fines and debarment from future visa sponsorship.

 Project Firewall will be led by the Office of Immigration Policy, the Employment and Training Administration, and the Wage and Hour Division, in coordination with the Department of Justice, EEOC and USCIS.
 The campaign underscores the administration’s commitment to protecting highly skilled American workers and restoring integrity to employment-based immigration.